chronology

 1926

-F vrier - The Misunderstanding, her first novel, for t in the monthly Free works (Fayard); he recounts the unconditional love of an office employee and a rich idle:
+F vrier - The Misunderstanding, her first novel, for t in the monthly Free works (Fayard); he tells about the unconditional love of an office employee and a wealthy idle:

 Ah, love is a feeling of luxury, my ch rie

-transformed the first version of david golder, r cit of the exile and the mat rielle r ussite of a Jewish-Russian migrant couple, m tapping on his family history.
+transformed the first version of David Golder, r cit of exile and the death of a Jewish-Russian migrant couple, m taphora of his family history.

-July 31 - Civil marriage with Michel Epstein the town hall of the 16th arrondissement, for a religious ceremony in the synagogue on Th ry street (now Montevideo street).
+July 31 - Civil marriage with Michel Epstein the town hall of the 16th arrondissement, for a c r religious visit to the synagogue on Th ry street (currently Montevideo street).

 1927

-April - L Enfant g nial, great news in said , for you in Free Works; she makes the unconscious hear sad Jewish songs, coming from deep inside like an immense sob.
+April - L Enfant g nial, great news in said, for you in Free Works; it makes the unconscious hear sad Jewish songs, coming from deep inside like an immense sob.

 1928